Fanning Springs, Florida: Attractions

-The Nature Coast State Trail, which follows abandoned railway lines, has a junction at Fanning Springs.
-Fanning Springs State Park is located just south of the center of town, along the Suwannee River.
-Fort Fanning Historic Park is the site of a fort that was built in 1838 to counter Native American attacks in north Florida during the Seminole Wars.
+The Nature Coast State Trail (being the City of Fanning Springs is part of the Nature Coast), which follows abandoned railway lines, has a junction at Fanning Springs.

+Fanning Springs State Park is located just south of the center of the city, along the Suwannee River.
+Fort Fanning Historic Park is the site of a fort that was built in 1838 to counter Native American attacks in North Florida during the Seminole Wars.